gthyni/DDI/README.md

 ## Components

   ### Databases
-A containerized POstgreSQL with persistent volume/DB
+A containerized PostgreSQL with persistent volume/DB

   ### API
+App server talking to the master database

   ### Frontend
+A web front for managing the masterdatabase based on NGINX

+  ### Zone builder
+Build updated zone files for DNS servers to reflect changed in master DB

-  ### Bind
+  ### DNS services
+The engines running the actual authorive servers and resolvers based on Bind 9

   ### DHCP
+Based on ISC dhcpd?

   ### IPplan web
+View in management sertvice?